-Candidates who withdraw from the examination prior to the closing date will receive a refund of their fee minus an administrative charge of 20%.
+Candidates who withdraw from the examination after their application has been confirmed but prior to the closing date will be charged an administrative fee equivalent to 20% of the examination fee.
+Candidates who have already paid their examination fee will receive a refund of their fee less the 20% administration fee.
 Candidates who withdraw from the examination after the closing date shall forfeit 100% of the fee.
 Any refund due is processed after the date of the examination and payment made approximately one month after the examination.
 Fees are not normally transferable.